Bowling Ball Top Weight

 The United States Bowling Congress (USBC) states that a bowling ball

-10.01 pounds or more may have not more than three ounces difference between the top half of the ball (finger hole side) and the bottom half (side opposite the finger holes) after the holes are drilled.
+10.01 pounds or more may have not more than three ounces static side, thumb and finger weight after the holes are drilled.

 A top weight imbalance after a ball is drilled with gripping holes influences bowling ball motion